 CBD studies are not limited to pain, anxiety, depression, sleep and seizures.
 Academics and doctors around the world are also currently researching the impact of CBD in:

-Treating Acne—a study found that CBD may be useful in fighting acne, as it prevents not only oily secretions but also possesses anti-inflammatory properties.
+Might Help Treating Acne—a study found that CBD may be useful in fighting acne.

 It should be made clear right now, there is no evidence that CBD oil benefits those with cancer.
 People around the world are using CBD oil for its potential benefits; however, research is still in its infancy, and you should not replace any medication you are on.
 It’s also recommended to speak with your doctor before you begin using CBD oil to see how it can affect you.